 Nissan Xterra Recalls

-On certain sport utility vehicles equipped with a Nissan accessory tow hitch, inadequate welding of joints in hitch assembly may result in separation of hitch from vehicle during towing.
-Thus cause loss of item in tow and possible accident.
-Dealer will replace tow hitch free of charge.
+On certain sport utility vehicles equipped with a Nissan tow hitch, improper welding may result in failure failure of said hitch.
+Resulting in loss of item in tow, possibly causing an accident.

-On 131 vehicles, the accessory tow hitch may not have been tightened to specification.
+On 131 vehicles, the accessory tow hitch may not have been tightened properly.
 If the tow hitch loosens and separates from the vehicle, a crash could occur without warning.
-Dealers will tighten the tow hitch.
-The recall began January 3, 2005.
-The Nissan recall number is PB124.

 Please contact your Nissan dealer.
 They will check to see if your specific vehicle is affected and advise you on what to do next.
 Always have your vehicle identification number (VIN) handy when you call.